improvframework/service-provisioning/README.md

 ### The Solution ###

-The Improv Service Provisioning library sets out to resolve precisely the above issues.
+The Improv Service Provisioning library sets out to resolve the above issues.

 #### ServiceLoaders ####